Guest blog by Philippe Poirot, Head of Strategy Marketing and Offerings, Microsoft Financial Industry Services

 How to equip relationship managers to know the right thing to say, at the right time

-If a roomful of banking CEOs was asked “What is the biggest problem for relationship managers?” most are likely to reply “Not saying the right thing to the client at the right time.”
+If a roomful of banking CEOs were asked “What is the biggest problem for relationship managers?” most are likely to reply “Not saying the right thing to the client at the right time.”

 Ask the same question of a roomful of relationship managers, and the typical answer would be “We don’t have the data to know what is the right thing to say to clients, at the right time.”